nais/blog/content/posts/tracing-from-0-to-100.md

 ## Putting it all together

 In case you are new to NAV, we have a open source application platform called [nais][nais] that provides everything our application teams need to develop, run and operate their applications.
-It's main component is a Kubernetes Operator and the [`nais.yaml`][nais-manifest] that defines how an application should run in our Kubernetes clusters.
+It's main component is [naiserator][naiserator] (a Kubernetes Operator) and the [`nais.yaml`][nais-manifest] that defines how an application should run in our Kubernetes clusters.

 It looks something like this: